Auto Insurance in and around Seattle

 Be Ready For The Unexpected

-Everyday life often takes on a rather predictable routine.
-We drive to school, baseball practice, lunch meetings and work.
-We go from one thing to the next and back again, almost automatically… until the unexpected happens: things like falling tree branches, a rollover, fire, and more.
+Daily routines keep all of us on the go.
+We drive to baseball practice, book clubs, work and school.
+We go from one thing to the next and back again, almost automatically… until mishaps occur: things like falling tree branches, vandalism, fender benders, and more.

-Want to find out about the other options that may also be available to you?
+Want to see the other options that may also be available to you?
 State Farm agent Rusty Dubose would love to walk through them with you and help you create a policy that fits your particular needs.
-Visit Rusty Dubose to get started!
+Get in touch with Rusty Dubose to get started!

 Have More Questions About Auto Insurance?